breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 |:---:|:---:|
 |<br/><center><img align="center" width="100%" src="../images/confluence_term.svg"/></center>|<br/><center><img align="center" width="75%" src="../images/confluence_river.png"/></center>|

 This feature, called [confluence](https://en.wikipedia.org/wiki/Confluence_(abstract_rewriting)), is an important property of some rewrite systems: regardless of the substitution order, we will always arrive at the same result.
-If all strings in a language converge to a form which can be simplified no further, we call such systems *strongly normalizing*.
+If all strings in a language reduce to a form which can be simplified no further, we call such systems *strongly normalizing*, or *terminating*.
+If a rewriting system is both confluent and terminating it is said to be convergent.

 ## λ-calculus